fuzzyers/fuzzyers/README.md

-# Welecome My Goodman, My Name is Jackson Williamson
+# Welcome My Goodman, My Name is Jackson Williamson

 I’m a passionate developer with a love for hands-on work with embedded technologies like Arduino and Raspberry Pi.
 I also have a great interest in web development, working on both the backend and front end, usually with Node.js-based technologies.